aiekick/ImGuiFileDialog/README.md

 - Directory manual entry (right click on any path element)
 - Optional 'Confirm to Overwrite" dialog if file exists
 - Thumbnails Display (agnostic way for compatibility with any backend, sucessfully tested with OpenGl and Vulkan)
+- The dialog can be embedded in another user frame than the standard or modal dialog
 - C Api (succesfully tested with CimGui)

 ## Singleton Pattern vs. Multiple Instances